Travis Walton incident: Contrast with alien abduction syndrome

-In the 1980s, reports of alien abductions became more widespread, promoted by authors Budd Hopkins, John E. Mack, and Whitley Strieber.
+In the 1980s, reports of alien abductions became more widespread, due to the increased dissemination of alleged accounts by authors such as Budd Hopkins, John E. Mack, and Whitley Strieber.
 Folklorist Thomas E. Bullard notes that stories of alien abductions exhibit a fairly consistent sequence and description of events.
-Scholars suggest that alien abduction syndrome is the result of sleep paralysis or false memory syndrome.
+Scholars like psychologist Susan A. Clancy and skeptic Susan Blackmore have suggested the alien abduction narrative is the result of sleep paralysis or false memory syndrome.